Geodego/StanfordNLUFinalProject/README.md

 * nltk~=3.5

 ## Acknowledgments
-We would like to thank Professor Christopher Potts of Stanford Linguistics for discussing ideas with us about the project direction.
+I would like to thank Professor Christopher Potts of Stanford Linguistics for discussing ideas with me about the project direction.